Lesterpaintstheworld/terminal-velocity/documentation/deduplication_findings.md

 # Deduplication Findings

+## Deduplication Findings

 ## Overview
-This document serves as a record of identified redundancies within the "Terminal Velocity" narrative.
-It includes similar information presented in various forms, along with their contexts.
+This document will serve as a record of identified redundancies within the "Terminal Velocity" narrative.
+It will include similar information presented in various forms, along with their contexts.

 ### Identified Redundancies and Overlaps
 1. **Character Profiles**